GC-Necromancy-Project/GN-Necromancy-Project.github.io/index.md

 excerpt: "Reawakening sleeping beauties found on [Google Code](https://code.google.com/archive/)."
 ---

-The Google Code Necromancy Project is a community effort to salvage interesting projects found on the Google Code Archive and reviving these by mirroring to GitHub.
+The Google Code Necromancy Project is a community effort to salvage interesting projects found on the Google Code Archive and reviving these by mirroring repositories to GitHub.

 ## What was Google Code anyway?